webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 >
 >- SSGT search results are sorted by namespace (e.g., hs:, j:, nc:, and so on) unless there is a likely one from NIEM core (nc:) which will appear at the top of the list.
 >- SSGT search "Property" for "Person" shows `nc:Person` which is of `nc:PersonType`.
 Note that among the search results is `nc:PersonCapability` (this might be useful later).
->- Search "Property" for "Name" shows `nc:PersonName` which is of `nc:PersonNameType`.
-This looks like it should fit with our model.
+>- Search "Property" for "Name" shows `nc:PersonGivenName` and `nc:PersonSurName`: both are `nc:PersonNameTextType`.
+Those look like they should fit with our model.

 We have enough information from the preceding example, to begin [filling in a mapping document](/training/iepd-developer/map-and-model/).
 Make certain you have recorded your SSGT searches so you can begin to fill in the spreadsheet.

 **Source Data Columns**

-- Source Container Type - person, name
+- Source Container Type - Person
 - Source Element - Person, Name
 - Source Data Type - string
 - Source Element Definition - a superhero who is also a human being